craftercms/docs/source/new-ia/by-role/system-admin/authoring/users-groups/putting-it-all-together.rst

 Putting it all together - Users, Groups, Roles and Permissions
 ==============================================================

-In this section, we'll see how users, groups, roles and permissions work together in giving users access to certain folders in a site.
+In this section, we'll see how users, groups, roles and permissions work together in giving users access to certain folders in a project.

 We'll create a new role, group and user, add permissions for the new role and finally assign the newly created user to the new group setup.

-In preparation for our example, we will be using the Website_editorial blueprint.
+In preparation for our example, we will be using the Website editorial blueprint.
 We'll add a **news** folder under **Home**, by navigating to **Pages** -> **Home**, then right click on **Home** and select **New Folder**.
 Enter *news* in the **Folder Name** field.
 We will be using the **news** folder for our example in setting up permissions to folders based on roles.
 Users assigned to the **newseditor** role will then have access to publish and add/edit content in the **news** folder.

 ------------------
 Create a new group